 Apple believes that “powerful marketing communications will help bring continued success for your apps.”
-That’s why they’ve prepared really great App Store marketing guidelines to help you succeed.
+That’s why they’ve prepared really great App Store marketing guidelines (also good for Android) to help you succeed.

 Apple is trying to address the app discovery problem on its platform.
 First of all, they decided to change the Featured section, which now doesn’t recommend apps you’ve already installed but shows only new apps.
 What’s more, Apple promises that its App Store will be refreshed more often with new content in the future.

 Perhaps the biggest improvement has been the rollout of Search Ads.
 These are meant to improve app visibility via search.
 To avoid any ad copy or cheating, Search Ads use metadata and imagery provided by a developer when they submit their app for review or updates.

 Search Ads on the App Store are available via the second-price auction system, so app publishers can bid to make their ads appear in the first position in search results.

 To keep up with ASO techniques, you definitely should work on your app’s product page.
 Marketers normally use different ad campaigns to attract iOS and Android users, as they have different ways of thinking.
 You should consider that when filling out your product page with content and comparing your app with competitors’.

 On your product page, visitors will first see the featured graphics for your app, then the gallery.
 For this reason, we recommend you focus on creating a great feature graphic for your app page and working on your gallery images, testing various combinations of portrait screenshots and videos.
 As a result of these tests, you might get a significant increase of 18 to 40 percent in the conversion rate for your product page.